 Notice of the time and place of a meeting of shareholders shall be sent not less than 21 days nor more than 60 days before the meeting to each shareholder entitled to vote at the meeting, to each director and to the auditors of the Corporation.
 Irregularities in a notice or in the giving thereof or the accidental omission to give notice to, or the non-receipt of a notice by any person entitled thereto shall not invalidate any action taken at the meeting.

-Subject to the provisions of any resolution of the Directors, the Chairman of the Board of Directors or, in his absence, a Deputy Chairman or, in his absence, the Chairman of the Executive Committee, or in his absence, the President or, in the absence of all of the foregoing officers, any officer who is also a director designated by the Directors for that purpose shall preside at any meeting of the shareholders.
-If all of the foregoing officers be absent, the shareholders entitled to vote at such meeting may choose a chairman.
+Subject to the provisions of any resolution of the Directors, the Chair of the Board of Directors or, in his absence, the Deputy Chair or, in his absence, the President and Chief Executive Officer (the “CEO”) or, in the absence of all of the foregoing officers, any officer who is also a director designated by the Directors for that purpose shall preside at any meeting of the shareholders.
+If all of the foregoing officers be absent, the shareholders entitled to vote at such meeting may choose a chair.